-Start a dialogue with the college, ask them these questions, and don’t just take their word for it.
+Ask college representatives these questions, and don’t just take their word for it.
 Ask for them to provide the proof behind their promises.
-Look for stats and figures on the history of that program’s retention and graduation rates.
+Look for statistics and figures on the history of that program’s retention and graduation rates.
 Try to find a program that has an established history of working with veterans and their GI Bill benefits.
-If the administrative office doesn’t know the first thing about how to get you started with using your benefits, then you’ll definitely want to choose a different program.
+If the administrative office doesn’t know how to get you started with using your benefits, then you’ll definitely want to choose a different program.

 How to Check if an Institution is Legitimate

 Always be on the lookout for diploma mills.
-Remember to keep away from programs that offer flat fees for a concrete amount of time with little to no coursework.
-Also, any programs that advertise for no exams and no classroom interaction are most likely part of a diploma mill.
+Stay away from programs that offer flat fees for a concrete amount of time with little to no coursework.
+Also, any programs that advertise no exams and no classroom interaction are most likely part of a diploma mill.
 All legitimate programs with valid degrees take at least some time (usually no less than two years for a bachelor’s degree) and substantial coursework.

 There are a few options to check into the legitimacy of an institution.
-You can use the U.S. Department of Education’s Database of Accredited Postsecondary Institutions and Programs or the Council for Higher Education Accreditation’s database.
-Just because a certain program may not be listed in the databases does not mean it’s not wholly reputable, though.
+You can use the U.S. Department of Education’s database of accredited postsecondary institutions and programs, https://ope.ed.gov/dapip/#/home, or the Council for Higher Education Accreditation’s database, https://www.chea.org/search-institutions.
+Just because a certain program is not listed in the databases does not mean it’s not wholly reputable, though.
 Some institutions have chosen not to pursue accreditation.
 If the school or program you wish to attend isn’t listed as an accredited institution, call the school and speak to someone in the admissions office.
 Ask them why the school doesn’t have accreditation before making any decisions.